Manage Intelligent Capture

 Step 8

-In the slide-in pane, depending on the Visibility and Control of Configurations settings, choose an available option:
+Depending on Visibility and Control of Configurations settings, you can either:

 Step 9

-You can view incompatible and supported APs for Anomaly Capture only when you choose Specific - select specific APs and enable for the type of AP enablement.
+You can view incompatible and supported APs for Anomaly Capture only when you select Specific - select specific APs and enable for the type of AP enablement.

 Procedure